TOPIC: Parables Explained – The Ten Virgins Matthew 25:1

 • Five of the virgins were wise (healthy-whole-making a good decision) and five of the virgins were foolish (making a bad decision – deficient of wisdom-deficient of the Holy Spirit).

+Light is produced by oil which is the Holy Spirit.
 The “Light” is the testimony of Jesus, the Gospel.
-Light is produced by oil which is the Holy Spirit.

 Matthew 25:Those who were foolish took their lamps and took no oil with them.